CovOpen/CovQuestions/covquestions-js/README.md

 In this directory, execute `yarn link`.
 In the typescript project, where the package is to be used, execute `yarn link covquestions-js`.

 This will link against the uncompiled typescript files, updates will be propagated without building.
+It will only work with a typescript loader.

+If you seek to create a production build you will either need to install the built module, or build the module and use `npm link ../path/to/covequestions-js` which will link your dist folder.